Achieving a Clean Aesthetic: The Basics of Cable Management

 Under-desk cable trays provide the biggest visual impact.
 Mount them to hide power strips and excess cord length.
 For steel frame desks, magnetic trays or clips attach without tools and allow quick repositioning, as detailed in guides on magnetic cable management for steel frame desks.

-Adhesive clips work on smooth surfaces but lose grip over time, especially in humid environments.
+Adhesive clips work on smooth surfaces but may lose grip over time in humid environments.
 Clamp-on solutions offer better longevity for desks with suitable edges.

 For LED gaming desks, route cables away from light strips to prevent shadows or heat concentration.
 Our guide to 5 cable management hacks for LED gaming desks covers material-specific mounting and safe routing around lighting.